Introduction

 In 1957, an average farmed chicken reached a weight of 905g after 56 days.
 It was then considered adult and fit to be eaten.
 65 years later, the same chicken aged 56 days exceeds 4kg.
 But few reach this size: in practice, they are slaughtered after 35 days, after reaching 2.2kg.

 These remarkable statistics often serve as rallying points for animal rights activists, highlighting the cramped conditions and health issues faced by battery-farmed chickens.
-While the welfare of animals is undoubtedly important, our focus in this series lies elsewhere.
+While the welfare of animals is undoubtedly important, our focus in this blog series lies elsewhere.
 We are interested in the underlying order of things—the inexorable chain of cause and effect.
-This chicken serves as our entry point into the realm of the Machine, exemplifying Leibniz's prescient observation: every machine implies machines of machines.
+This chicken serves as our entry point into the realm of the Machine ; it is an example of Leibniz's prescient observation: every machine implies machines of machines.

 Ironically, our engineered chicken's excessive weight brings with it reduced mobility and shortened lifespan, mirroring issues seen in overweight humans.
 However, the causal relationship is inverted: for the chicken, death is not a consequence of its condition, but rather the very purpose of its accelerated growth and restricted movement.
 The chicken's brief existence is but a transient phase in a vast process designed to feed humanity.
-Though merely an early link in an intricate food chain, this chicken represents a remarkable feat of engineering—or more accurately, a cascade of engineering marvels.
+Though merely an early link in a complex food chain, this chicken represents a remarkable feat of engineering—or rather, a remarkable cascade of engineering marvels.

 Growth, efficiency, and yield of commercial broilers from 1957, 1978, and 2005, Zuidhof et al. 2014